Six dead, buildings down as strongest tremor in decades rocks Albania

 Unverified video footage posted on social media showed what appeared to be a collapsed building in Durres, 40 km west of Tirana, on the Adriatic coast.
 Other footage showed buildings with large cracks and fallen masonry, including one apartment with most of a bedroom wall missing.

-“Firefighters and army staff are helping residents (caught) under the rubble”, in Durres and the nearby village of Thumane, the Defence Ministry spokeswoman told reporters.
+“Firefighters and army staff are helping residents (caught) under the rubble”, in Durres and the nearby village of Thumane, the Defense Ministry spokeswoman told reporters.

 An unidentified man, with a wound dressing on his right cheek, told News24 TV his daughter and niece were among those trapped in a collapsed apartment building in Durres.